Hydrodynamization in hybrid Bjorken flow attractors: Mapping the attractor surface at early and late times

 will be the dominant exponential and give the relaxation towards the attractor.
 The powers of $\tc$ accompanying this exponential in \eqref{sol-phi1} and \eqref{sol-phi2} imply that $\dpht (\tc)$ will decay faster towards the attractor surface than $\dph (\tc)$ in this case.
 This implies that the strongly coupled sector will hydrodynamize faster than the weakly coupled one.
 If $\ctp \: {\epsilon_{20}}^{1/4} < \ctpt \: {\epsilon_{10}}^{1/4}$, i.e. if

 then

 is the dominant mode.
 By an analogous argument, $\dph (\tc)$ will decay faster than $\dpht (\tc)$ implying that the weakly coupled sector will hydrodynamize faster than the strongly coupled one.

 Full numerical solutions do confirm that indeed when \eqref{Eq:poss1} is realized, the strongly coupled sector hydrodynamizes faster and the reverse occurs when \eqref{Eq:poss2} holds.
-However, realizing \eqref{Eq:poss2} requires choosing large ratios of $\et(\tau_0)/\e(\tau_0)$ such as 100,000 at say $\tau_0 = {\gamma^{1/4}}$.
+However, realizing \eqref{Eq:poss2} requires choosing large ratios of $\et(\tau_0)/\e(\tau_0)$.
 This is also unnatural because this requires extreme fine-tuning at early time, because of the bottom-up behavior on the attractor surface in which $\e$ goes to a constant while $\et$ vanishes as $\tau\rightarrow 0$.

 In the case when $ \ctp \; {\epsilon_{20}}^{1/4} = \ctpt \; {\epsilon_{10}}^{1/4}$, i.e.

 the two independent solutions to leading order are:

 where $\coef $, $ \tcoef$, $\coefp$, and $\tcoefp$ are arbitrary constants only two of which are independent: